 As for battery, it's hard to tell as we've not been using it long enough to ascertain.
 However we can say that the unit uses two standard AA batteries, of which according to the manual you only need to use one of at any time.

-Either way it will make your navigation around the screen a whole lot easier and if you’re a heavy mouse user who must have the Apple badge on everything you own, this is certainly one cordless mouse to consider.
+If you’re a heavy mouse user who must have the Apple badge on everything you own, this is certainly one cordless mouse to consider